mikesigs/academic-kickstart/content/post/building-azure-functions-with-precompiled-fsharp/index.md

 All functions need to be triggered somehow.
 In our case, we're using the `HttpTrigger` attribute to indicate this function is triggered by an HTTP call.
 It takes several parameters:

-- **authLevel:** Set's the [authorization level](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook#authorization-keys) for the function, i.e. what keys need to be provided to invoke the function.
+- **authLevel:** Sets the [authorization level](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook#authorization-keys) for the function, i.e. what keys need to be provided to invoke the function.
 - **methods:** Indicates which HTTP verbs the function is triggered by.
 In our case we're just using GET
 - **route:** The route to our function